FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Methods

 Both distributions depend implicitly on the molecular graph $G$, but for clarity of notation we have omitted this.
-Note that for each node $n$, $P_{\theta}(f|n)$ has support over $2j+1$ formulae. \footnote{There is additional filtering for chemical validity which may mask out some formulae, but for clarity this has been omitted.}
+Note that for each node $n$, $P_{\theta}(f|n)$ has support over $2j+1$ formulae. \footnote{There is additional filtering for chemical validity which may remove some formulae, but for clarity this has been omitted.}

-The joint distribution $P_{\theta}(n,f)\, =\, P_{\theta}(n)\, P_{\theta}(f|n)$ can be loosely interpreted as identifying which substructures are generated during fragmentation, with $P_{\theta}(n)$ modelling the heavy atom structures of the probable fragments and $P_{\theta}(f|n)$ identifying the number of hydrogens associated with each of those fragments.
+The joint distribution $P_{\theta}(n,f)\, =\, P_{\theta}(n)\, P_{\theta}(f|n)$ can be loosely interpreted as identifying which substructures are generated during fragmentation, with $P_{\theta}(n)$ modelling the heavy atom structures of the probable fragments and $P_{\theta}(f|n)$ modelling the number of hydrogens associated with each of those fragments.

-By marginalizing $P_{\theta}(n,f)$ over the nodes $n$, it is possible to calculate a distribution over formulae $P_{\theta}(f)$.
+By marginalizing $P_{\theta}(n,f)$ over the nodes $n$, it is possible to calculate a distribution over molecular formulae $P_{\theta}(f)$.
 Since each formula $f$ has an associated mass, the discrete distribution $P_{\theta}(f)$ can be easily converted to a continuous distribution $P_{\theta}(m)$ over masses.
-Following \cite{cfm}, we formulate $P_{\theta}(m)$ as a mixture of univariate Gaussians as outlined in Equation~\ref{eq:mass_distribution}:
+Following \citet{cfm}, we formulate $P_{\theta}(m)$ as a mixture of truncated univariate Gaussians as outlined in Equation~\ref{eq:mass_distribution}:

 The conditional $P(m|f)$ is a narrow truncated Gaussian centered on the formula mass, $\mu(f) = \text{mass}(f)$, with variance $\sigma(f)$ proportional to $f$ and truncation occurring at $\pm 1$ standard deviation from the mean.
-This Gaussian model approximates the typical error distribution of the mass analyzer \cite{cfm}.
+This Gaussian model approximates the error distribution of the mass analyzer \citep{cfm}.
 At inference time it is convenient to approximate $P(m)$ as a discrete distribution with $P(m|f) = \delta(\text{mass}(f))$, where $\delta$ is the Dirac delta function.

-It is possible to calculate another distribution $P_{\theta}(n|f)$ using Bayes Theorem.
-Intuitively $P_{\theta}(n|f)$ identifies which fragments $n$ are contributing to a predicted peak centered at formula $f$ -- for this reason we refer to it as the \textit{peak annotation distribution}.
-While not directly used to generate the spectrum, $P_{\theta}(n|f)$ can be helpful for interpreting model behaviour (see Section~\ref{ss:peak_annotation_consistency}, Figure~\ref{fig:spec_example}).
+Using Bayes Theorem, we can calculate another latent distribution $P_{\theta}(n|f)$ that identifies how much each fragment $n$ is contributing to a predicted peak centered at formula $f$.
+We use $P_{\theta}(n|f)$ to predict fragment annotations for each output peak (see Figure~\ref{fig:spec_example} and Section~\ref{ss:ensemble_frag_anns}).